Challenging Drug Test Results: When Lab Evidence Is Questionable

 - York: ≤30 grams, $100 fine

-The New Marijuana Law & Penalties in Philadelphia
+The New Marijuana Law & Penalties

-In April of 2016, Governor Wolfthe signed into law the use of marijuana for medical purposes as legal.
+In April of 2016, Governor Wolf signed into law the use of marijuana for medical purposes as legal.
 As expected, it took the PA Department of Health between 18-24 months to get the program up and running successfully, and in early 2018, medical marijuana became available at approved dispensaries for certain approved medical conditions, some of which include:

 - Anxiety disorders